Central Illinois Since 1895

-Products liability is a subarea of personal injury in which an injury is caused by use of a dangerous or defective product.
+Products liability is a subarea of personal injury in which an injury is caused by use of a dangerous or defective device.

 A victim must prove that the product that caused the injury is defective.